ruslylove/datastruct/lectures/lect-5-Stack.md

     3. If the stack becomes empty, it means all preceding elements are less than or equal to `X[i]`.
 The span `S[i]` is `i + 1`.
     4. If the stack is not empty, the index `j` remaining on top is the index of the first preceding element *greater* than `X[i]`.
 The span `S[i]` is `i - j`.
     5. Push the current index `i` onto the stack.

-(Diagram illustrating stack contents as the array is scanned)

 ---